 they/them

-Lyndsey Walsh is an American artist, writer, and researcher based in Berlin, DE.
-Lyndsey has a Bachelor’s in Individualized Studies from New York University and a Master’s in Biological Arts with Distinction from SymbioticA Centre of Excellence in Biological Arts at the University of Western Australia.
-Lyndsey is enthralled by the ruptures in the corporeality of culture caused by technology.
-They are also fixated on the creatures that are born from these ruptures, as they embody both collective cultural fears and technologically mediated desires.
+Lyndsey Walsh is an artist, writer, and researcher based in Berlin, Germany.
+Lyndsey has a BA in Individualized Studies from New York University and a Master’s in Biological Arts with Distinction from the SymbioticA Centre of Excellence in Biological Arts at the University of Western Australia.

 For all inquiries, please contact via email.